7h3v01c3/tutorials/windows_divi_wallet_recovery_in_divi_desktop_application.md

 ## Final Steps:

-1. Let the Divi Desktop Application sync completely and wait for your coins to appear in the Total Balance, on top left.
+1. Let the Divi Desktop Application sync completely and wait for your coins to appear in the **Total Balance** (top left).
 2. Close the Divi Desktop Application.
 3. Close the Windows Terminal.

-> **Note:** For Final Steps, Step 2 must happen before closing the application (Step 3)—do not change the order!
+> **Note:** For the Final Steps, step 2 must happen before closing the terminal (step 3)—do not change the order!

 You're all set at recovering your Divi wallet in the Divi Desktop Application.